Other common name: one spot livebearer

 NSW DPI implemented a plan to manage speckled mosquitofish at Long Reef Golf Course in Northern Sydney in 2002.
 Several eradication attempts were made, one unsuccessful attempt in 2002, and a second attempt in 2006.
 Follow up monitoring of the ponds at Long Reef over two subsequent years have confirmed that the fish is no longer present.
 For more information, please read the following report report.

-In addition, speckled mosquitofish have been listed as a Class 2 noxious species in NSW under the Fisheries Management Act 1994.
-It is illegal to buy and sell speckled mosquitofish, or to keep them in garden ponds or farm dams, without a permit.
-Heavy penalties of up to $11,000 apply for breaking these rules.
+Under NSW legislation, it is illegal to buy or sell speckled mosquitofish, or to keep them in garden ponds or farm dams, without a permit.
+Heavy penalties apply for breaking these rules.

 NSW DPI is also monitoring fish populations in coastal and inland rivers.
-If any new populations of speckled mosquitofish are discovered they will be monitored, and where possible, action taken to control or remove them.
+If any new populations of speckled mosquitofish are discovered, where possible, action may be taken to control or remove them.

 If you find any fish that you think might be speckled mosquitofish or another species not native to the area, freeze the fish whole and Report it!